Looking For A Brokerage To Buy These Stocks?

 Building a list of the best Canadian stocks to buy on the TSX is no easy task.

 Why is that?

 Because the TSX is primarily dominated by three sectors:

-These sectors make up over two-thirds of Canadian stocks on the TSX.
+These sectors make up over two-thirds of the stocks on the TSX.

 In terms of Canada’s best stocks, financials are for the most part established, low to moderate growth companies.

-Canada’s energy and material sectors have had a difficult time over the past few years due to macroeconomic conditions.
+Canada’s energy and material sectors, such as the Canadian lumber industry, have had a difficult time over the past few years due to macroeconomic conditions.
 Although conditions are improving, the outlook for both the aforementioned two sectors is still suspect at best, and people are holding off on buying these stocks.

 Despite the limited options, there are still some strong Canadian stocks to buy in 2019.

 In selecting these Canadian stocks, we looked at historical performance and expected future growth.
 We also paid close attention to the company’s market potential and management’s track record of delivering on their expectations.

 When it comes to finding the best Canadian stocks, there is no perfect formula and does require a decent level of assumptions.